rtharayil/certify-me.github.io/_awards/2021/Learding&Development.md

 preview: /img/awards/12.png
 HeadCTA: Nominate

-criteria: Our expert panel on judges will evaluate each nomination primarily based on the below three criteria
+criteria: Our expert panel of judges will evaluate each nomination primarily based on the below three criteria
 criteria1H: Stategic Innovation

 criteria1: Skills, knowledge, and experience can only be effectively utilized if encompassed with creativity.
 Nominees enhancing business performance with novel and different solutions while bidding farewell to yesterday’s methods will be recognized.